PARTHIB-DEB/PARTHIB-DEB/README.md

 ⛅ Currently my skills are - Web Dev (Tailwind , Django , DRF , Postgres , Redis , Mongo) .
 Pretty much !
 That's it 🏳️

-🍴 why do you need a fork when there is no sphagetti 🥣  , so learning new techs everytime 📖
+🍴 Why do you need a fork when there is no sphagetti 🥣  , so learning new techs everytime 📖

 💻 Have deep interest for backend , databases and the BTS of every software 🕵️